 In 2010, I was a performer in MK Guth's This Fable Is Intended for You: A Work-Energy Principle, which was performed in New York City's World Financial Center Gallery.

-I teach piano, guitar and bass lessons, and have worked at Rutherford Music Exchange and Fusion Academy Montclair.
+I teach piano, guitar, bass and ukulele lessons, and have worked at Rutherford Music Exchange and Fusion Academy Montclair.

 Inside the Ice House (2009), for the MSU Harry Partch Instrumentarium